 Pupils who choose History as one of their A-levels normally do so because they enjoy the subject and have a natural curiosity about the past.
 The study of history is both interesting and intellectually rigorous.
 It develops the skills of research, assimilation, comprehension and the analysis of a wide range of material, formulation of a reasoned interpretation and the development of an ability to communicate clear and coherent judgement.
 Consequently historians are to be found in a wide range of professions because of the general intellectual training the subject offers.

-6 in GCSE History.
+6 in GCSE History and English Language.

 The A-level course comprises three examined units and a topic-based individual essay (coursework) unit.

 The Period Study is an essay-based course covering the political dynamics of the Elizabethan monarchy, including the roles of the Court, Privy Council and Parliament; the Elizabethan religious settlement, the Puritan challenge and Catholic threats; Marriage and Succession; the threat of Mary Queen of Scots, the Northern Rebellion and Foreign Policy.

 The Enquiry Topic is a source-based study which covers the stability of the monarchy under Edward VI and Mary Tudor focusing of issues of age and gender, religious changes leading to unrest and persecution, and the causes and nature of the rebellions of 1549 (Western and Kett), 1553 (Lady Jane Grey) and 1554 (Wyatt).

 The examination is 1 hour 30 minutes and is worth 25% of the total A-level.

 This Period Study covers the rule of Tsar Nicholas II, the causes and events of the 1917 Revolutions, the Bolshevik consolidation of power under the leadership of Lenin, and the rise to power and rule of Stalin.
 The examination is 1 hour and is worth 15% of the total A-level.